daniel-gorbenko/trips_report/readme.md

 ## Example

-This will generate `output.csv` file with duration in seconds based on the input `example-input.csv`:
+This will generate `output.csv` file with duration in seconds based on the input `example-input.csv` file:

 ```
 php app.php example-input.csv ouptut.csv s